grey-fish/grey-fish.github.io/Natas/Level23.md

 The Second condition produces `False` because we are comparing numbers and strings.

-By Using the Powers of Internet and Reading the PHP documentation, i came to know about **Numeric Strings**. <br/>Here are the official [docs](https://www.php.net/manual/en/language.types.numeric-strings.php)
+By Using the Powers of Internet and Reading the PHP documentation, i came to know about <span id=green>Numeric Strings.</span> <br/>Here are the official [docs](https://www.php.net/manual/en/language.types.numeric-strings.php)<br/>
-In Simple words, it states
+In Simple words, it states:
-> When a string needs to be evaluated as number, if it can be converted to an integer or it starts with an integer, then in can be converted to an integer.<br/>
+> A PHP string is considered numeric if it can be interpreted as an int or a float<br/>
+> This happens when string is numeric like "1" or "1.0" etc or leading Numeric like "11hello".<br/>
-> So, '11hello' would turn into number 11 in arthmetic operations like in our case comparison
+> So, '11hello' would be treated as number 11 in arthmetic operations

 So to get a number > `10`, i choose `11iloveyou` password.
 It satisfies both conditions.
 Lets test again